What Is Sedation Dentistry?

-Your dental team understands that many patients are hesitant about dental visits due to anxiety or fears.
-Different levels of anesthesia and sedation allow your periodontist to treat you in a manner that you find comfortable.
-Dr. Kolozenski will assess your treatment options and recommend a level of sedation that will allow you to relax during your procedure.
-An in depth consultation prior to administering anesthesia helps to optimize the long-term outcome for your procedure while assuming a minimal risk for complications.
+Your dental team at MK Periodontics & Implants understands that many patients are hesitant about dental visits due to anxiety or fears.
+Different levels of anesthesia and sedation allow your dentist to treat you in a manner that you find comfortable.
+Your dentist will assess your treatment options and recommend a level of sedation that will allow you to relax during your procedure.
+An in-depth consultation before administering anesthesia helps to optimize the long-term outcome for your procedure while assuming a minimal risk for complications.

 Nitrous oxide therapy or “laughing gas” is a mild sedative that is commonly used in dentistry.
 It is a colorless and odorless gas that is administered through a small mask over your nose.
 This allows you to achieve a level of relaxation as well as reduce pain during the procedure.
 Nitrous oxide is not addictive and exits the body within a few minutes.

 General Anesthesia is a controlled state of unconsciousness where a patient cannot feel, see, or hear anything during the procedure.
 The medication can be administered through various routes and is an extension of deep sedation, helping limit movement and discomfort during dental treatment.
 A highly trained and specialized anesthesiologist is required to provide this type of anesthesia to assure absolute patient safety.
-Your dental team is trained to provide this service!
+Your dental team at MK Periodontics & Implants is trained to provide this service!